ognjen-dev/ognjen-dev/README.md

 # Hi, I'm Ognjen Vukotić.
 I also go by ognjen-dev 👋

-- 🔭 I’m currently working on an overengineered Blog using React and [json-server](https://github.com/typicode/json-server).
+- 🔭 I’m currently working on an overengineered Blog using React, Tailwind and [json-server](https://github.com/typicode/json-server).
-- 🌱 I’m currently learning AWS and Next.js.
+- 🌱 I’m currently reading the latest edition of the [You Don't Know JS Yet](https://github.com/getify/You-Dont-Know-JS) book, to expand and renew my vanilla JS knowledge.
-- 👯 I’m looking to collaborate on open-source projects and projects that will make me a better developer and to make projects that solve real problems.
+- 👯 I’m looking to collaborate on open-source projects and projects that will make me a better developer and to make projects that solve real world problems.
-- 💬 Ask me about web development developement, CSS, git, graphic design and video editing.
+- 💬 Ask me about web JavaScript, React, CSS, graphic design and video editing.
 - 📫 How to reach me: [My Personal Website](https://ognjen-dev.com/) or [LinkedIn](https://www.linkedin.com/in/ognjen-dev/) or [Twitter](https://twitter.com/devognjen)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy editing videos and creating visual content aside from working as a web developer, and I'm good at playing tennis :D